 Spot the next implosion

 See, dividend cuts and crushed stock prices go hand in hand.
 As such, you're probably wondering what you can do to avoid such an unprofitable fate.
-Scouting a company out for the following four warning signs will help you to quickly weed out the dividend time bombs in your portfolio.
+Monitoring a company for the following four warning signs will help you to quickly weed out the dividend duds in your portfolio.

 1. Erratic earnings